talon-one/talon_one.js/docs/ManagementApi.md

 let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let campaignId = 56; // Number | The ID of the campaign.
 It is displayed in your Talon.One deployment URL. let opts = {
+  'skipDuplicates': true, // Boolean | An indicator of whether to skip duplicate coupon values instead of causing an error.
+Duplicate values are ignored when `skipDuplicates=true`.
-  'upFile': "upFile_example" // String | The file with the information about the data that should be imported.
+  'upFile': "upFile_example" // String | The file containing the data that is being imported.
 };
 apiInstance.importCoupons(applicationId, campaignId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);